Fitness trackers and ‘wearables’ are becoming ubiquitous.

-Wearables have gamified fitness by setting, for example, a step goal and letting users earn badges and other signs of achievement when they reach it.
+Wearables have gamified fitness by setting, for example, a step goal and letting users earn badges and other signs of achievement when they reach it, however stay safe and secure to check out this purchasing guide to avoid injury.
 People can challenge each other and follow each other online to track each other’s progress.
 This increases the likelihood that wearables users will increase their daily activity.

 Health alerts.
 Above and beyond encouraging us to be more active, thus improving our health, fitness trackers may alert us to dire medical situations.
 The fancier the tracker, the more information it has to help you identify a problem.
 For example, people have claimed that the Apple Watch saved their lives by alerting them that their heart rates were extremely high.
 By these means, the Watch may have helped them avoid lasting damage from varied conditions, including heart attacks, rhabdomyolysis, and pulmonary emboli.

 Despite the anecdotal nature of the evidence, these claims are impressive.
 On the one hand, similar results could be achieved by people simply taking their own pulse the old-fashioned way.
 On the other hand, people seem more willing to pay attention to an electronic result, and wearables track this information automatically.

 Research on fitness trackers is ongoing.
 Finally, studies have also investigated the use of fitness trackers in various patient populations to determine whether, for example, their use in young or older people actually increases motivation or adherence to an activity regimen or helps them manage a chronic illness.
 A quick PubMed search turns up a growing body of research on the possible uses of these devices for improving health in a number of patient populations.